gs7vik/mcp_experiments/README.md

 Just a weekend exploration on MCP.
 # System Information MCP Server

-This MCP (Management and Control Protocol) server provides a set of tools and resources for retrieving real-time system information, including time, memory, CPU, and disk usage.
+This MCP (Model Context Protocol) server provides a set of tools and resources for retrieving real-time system information, including time, memory, CPU, and disk usage.

 ## Features